troglobit/finit/doc/config.md

      available; `ls`, `enable`, `disable`, `touch`, `create`, `delete`, and all the `cond` commands.
-Because all these are basically just wrappers for manipulating files (again, write access for early/late hooks may not be available.)
+Because all these are basically just wrappers for manipulating files (again, write access for early/late hooks may not be available).

 Also, similar to the `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background